dpajin/mcp-server-junos/README.md

 ```

 - The MCP server exposes HTTP SSE interface on configurable port (default 10008) and IPs
-- The URL for connecting to MCP SSE server locally would be: `http://127.0.0.1:10008/sse`
+- The URL for connecting locally to MCP server over transport SSE would be: `http://127.0.0.1:10008/sse`
+- The URL for connecting locally to MCP server over transport Streamable HTTP would be: `http://127.0.0.1:10008/mcp/`

 ### Running as a docker container